dh-you/riemannian-crowd-sim/README.md

-# Agent-Induced Riemannian Metric Fields for Crowd Simulation
+Agent-Induced Riemannian Metric Fields for Crowd Simulation

-Accepted as a demonstrator paper for presentation at EUMAS 2026 and publication in the conference proceedings.
+Accepted as a demonstrator paper at EUMAS 2026